OverMighties/pubber/README.md

 - Reactive Programming: RxJava
 - Networking: Retrofit
 - Local Storage: Room, DataStore
-- Dependency Injection: Dagger/Hilt
 - UI Framework: Jetpack Compose (planned for the future)
 - Google Services: Firebase Authentication, Google Maps API
-## Other service
+## Other services
 In parallel to support network functionalities of the app services are developed.
-See [Pubber REST API](https://github.com/Sewery/pubber-rest-api) and [Pubber Services](https://github.com/Sewery/pubber-services) for more info
+See [Pubber REST API](https://github.com/Sewery/pubber-rest-api) and [Pubber Services](https://github.com/Sewery/pubber-services) for more informations.
 ## About
 ### What is the idea's origin?
 The idea behind Pubber is quite simple.
 My friend and I wanted to create a app that allows both you and us to quickly and easily choose a pub.
 Personally, I enjoy pub crawling once in while, but I always struggle to decide which pub to visit based on Google Maps.
 This inspired us to develop Pubber, and now here we are!